 Now, some of it's emotional, okay?

-Some of it is you have to make an emotional connection with the company, and and they have to see themselves succeeding there.
+Some of it is you have to make an emotional connection with the company, and they have to see themselves succeeding there.

-But we wouldn't have won that project if we didn't have a site put together if we didn't have the water and the sewer and the site preparation and all the engineering and the transportation and the business case for the company to be successful.
+But we wouldn't have won that project if we didn't have a site put together, if we didn't have the water and the sewer and the site preparation and all the engineering and the transportation and the business case for the company to be successful.

 We wouldn't have won it without that.